 Cocktail Attire Shirts

 When choosing a shirt for a wedding with a cocktail dress code, be sure to select a fitted dress shirt.
 To play it safe, select either a white or powder blue shirt.
-If you’re looking for something a little more unique, however, add interest in the form of colour, pattern or fabric.
+If you’re looking for something a little more unique, however, add interest in the form of color, pattern or fabric.
 Anything from a dusky pink hue to a bold check and even a unique texture can all elevate your look past the regular.
 Just make sure that your shirt compliments your suit, rather than clashing with it.

 Cocktail Attire Shoes